The nomination period for the 2014 awards is now closed. Award winners will be announced in January.

 These awards represent the best in positive community change through service, volunteerism and community leadership.

 The public is encouraged to nominate individuals of all ages and backgrounds, organizations, and groups.
-All services must be performed in Montana and individual nominees may not be salaried for the services performed.
-However, stipend AmeriCorps members are eligible for nomination.
-Service organizations, nonprofits, and clubs with paid staff are also eligible for nomination.
+All services must be performed in Montana or by a Montanan.

-The Commission will review nominations in January and the Awards will be presented during the 4th annual ServeMontana Symposium in Helena, February 2013.
+The Commission will review nominations in December and the Awards will be presented during a ServeMontana award ceremony in February 2014.

 View Photos of the 2012 Award Winners